 - Sunscreen, clothing & smog – these all block UV rays from getting into the skin

-- Live in hemispheres far from the equator – receive UV rays for shorter periods during the year
+- Those that live in hemispheres far from the equator – receive UV rays for shorter periods during the year

 Did you know that your brain is made up of 60% fat and every single cell is surrounded by a protective fatty layer?
 This means it’s crucial to replenish in the body.